anees12369/CI-CD-Notes/Deploying-to-Prod/CI-CD-Real-World.md

 - **Scan for vulnerabilities:** Regularly scan your code and dependencies using tools like **Dependabot, Snyk, or similar security scanners.** Catching vulnerabilities early helps prevent security breaches.

 - **Audit and monitor:** Enable **logging, auditing, and monitoring for your CI/CD pipelines.** Track actions, watch for suspicious behavior, and **set up alerts** so potential security incidents are detected and handled quickly.

+**Common issues and solutions**
+---
+**Common issues:**

+- **Failed tests:** Tests may fail due to code issues or unexpected behavior, review the failing test and related code.

+- **Dependency errors:** Caused by missing, outdated, or conflicting libraries and packages.

+- **Configuration errors:** Often due to syntax mistakes in pipeline files (e.g., YAML indentation, spacing, or typos).

+- **Permission issues:** Occur when workflows lack access to required resources, secrets, or directories.

+**Common solutions:**

+- **Review logs:** Logs are the first place to look, as they usually point directly to the root cause.

+- **Rerun jobs:** Helps determine whether the issue was a temporary (transient) failure or a consistent problem.

+- **Update dependencies:** Keeping dependencies up to date can resolve compatibility and conflict issues.

+- **Verify configuration:** Double-check pipeline syntax, environment variables, and secrets to ensure everything is correctly set.